Facebook used in Iranian cyber-spying operation, US indictment says

 The group then created a fake Facebook account with the name Bella Wood and sent a friend request to one of Witt's former co-workers who was in Afghanistan at the time, the indictment says.
 A separate email, also sent from a fake account, included links that would have given the men control over the US counterintelligence official's computer.

 The Iranian hackers also used photos and information of another US counterintelligence official to create a fake Facebook account for friending other agents.
-Some accepted the friend requests and received files that included malware.
+Some accepted the friend requests and received messages with links to files that included malware.

+It's unclear from the indictment if the agents clicked on the links or what information was obtained from using the fake e-mails and Facebook accounts.
+The DOJ did not immediately respond to a request for comment.

 The four men have been charged with conspiracy, attempts to commit computer intrusion and aggravated identity theft.